-This for example is the help page on datalad get (the same you would find in the documentation, but in your terminal).
+This for example is the help page on datalad get (the same you would find in the documentation, but in your terminal, here - for brevity - slightly cut).
 It contains a command description, a list of all the available options with a short explanation of them, and example commands.
 The paragraph Options shows all optional flags, and all required parts of the command are listed in the paragraph Arguments.
 One first thing to check for example is whether your command call specified all of the required arguments.